 Re-use versus disposal of flame retarded baby products

-Baby products containing polyurethane foam and labeled that they meet California furniture flammability standard Technical Bulletin 117 are likely to contain flame retardants.
+Baby products containing polyurethane foam that are labeled as meeting California furniture flammability standard Technical Bulletin 117 are likely to contain flame retardants.
 In order to reduce children’s exposure, parents might consider replacing such baby products and not handing them down to friends or to younger children.
-Flame retardant free baby products should become increasingly available during 2014.
+Flame retardant free baby products should become increasingly available thanks to California’s new furniture flammability regulation TB117-2013.

-Green Science Policy Institute and others are researching safe disposal options for TB117 products containing flame retardant treated foams.
+Green Science Policy Institute and others are researching safe disposal options for foam-filled and plastic products containing flame retardants.
 At present, disposal in a land fill seems a better option than continuing to use and reuse such products.